 Polycystic ovary syndrome (PCOS) is a prevalent endocrinopathy that affects 5-10% of women during their reproductive age.
 Recent research suggests a potential link between autoantibodies and PCOS development.
-The current study aimed to investigate the relationship between autoantibodies and PCOS.
-One hundred and fifty female patients suffered from PCOS aged between 20 and 35 years participated in this study as matched with healthy control.
-The result showed a significantly higher concentrations of anti-thyroid peroxidase (TPO) and antithyroglobulin (TG) autoantibodies in the patients compared to the healthy control group.
-Moreover, the concentrations of IgM and IgG for anti-cardiolipin (ACL) were significantly higher in the patients than in the control group.
+This study aimed to investigate the relationship between autoantibodies and PCOS.
+The study involved a total of 150 female participants diagnosed with PCOS, aged between 20 to 35, and a control group of 150 individuals.
+In the current study, patients showed a significantly higher level of anti-thyroid peroxidase (TPO) autoantibodies compared to the control.
+Similarly, high levels of anti-thyroglobulin (TG) antibodies in patients compared to the control.
+These findings indicate the important role of both TPO and TG antibodies in this context.
+Moreover, the level of IgM for anti-cardiolipin (ACL) was significantly higher in patients than in controls.
+The level of IgG for ACL was also higher in patients compared to controls.
 These increments in ACL antibodies in patients suggested a risk factor for PCOS.
-Conversely, no significant correlation was found in case of β -2 glycoprotein I (β2GPI) antibodies and lupus in patients.
-Serum amyloid A (SAA) and highsensitivity C-reactive protein (hs-CRP) were significantly higher in patients.
+Conversely, no significant correlation was found in case of β-2 glycoprotein I (β2GPI) antibodies and lupus in patients.
+Serum amyloid A (SAA) and high-sensitivity Creactive protein (hs-CRP) were significantly higher in patients.
 Procalcitonin (PCT) was also highly significant in patients compared to the controls.
 Lastly, the concentration of total IgG antibodies was significantly higher in patients than in controls.
 In conclusion, high concentrations of autoantibodies in patients suggest a risk factor and positive associations with PCOS in females.